ICTQual Level 2 Award in Pressure Vessels and Boiler Safety

 • Professional Experience: No prior work experience is strictly required.
 However, learners with experience in maintenance, engineering, industrial operations, or health and safety roles will benefit from the course.

 • English Proficiency: As the course is delivered in English, learners should have adequate reading, writing, and communication skills.
-A minimum of CEFR Level B1 (or equivalent) is recommended to engage effectively with course materials and assessments.

 This qualification, the ICTQual Level 2 Award in Pressure Vessels and Boiler Safety, consists of 7 mandatory units.